paul-leonard/lab-02-repository/README.md

 Finish time: 1:38
 Actual time needed to complete: 29 minutes

-Number and name of feature: Feature 1
+Number and name of feature: Feature 1 page2
 Estimate of time needed to complete: 40 min
-Start time: 2:30
+Start time: 2:30 /
+Finish time: 4:20 /
+Actual time needed to complete: 1:50+?

+Number and name of feature: Feature 2 mustache Estimate of time needed to complete: 1 hour
+Start time: 4:30
-Finish time:
+Finish time: 5:05
-Actual time needed to complete:
+Actual time needed to complete: 35 minutes